SEO BLOG

 • Alt text

-However you do it, this data starts to uncover key insights about your website’s structure, content stats, and any potential issues that could be obstructing your site’s authority.
+However you go about assessing it, this data starts to uncover key insights about your website’s structure, content stats, and any potential issues that could be obstructing your site’s authority.

 Now, let’s break down what data you need to include in your content inventory spreadsheet and why: